 There are two types of work term check-ins:

-- Phone/Video Call Check-in – if your student is new to your company or is returning to your company after completing an academic term(s), you will likely be asked to discuss the student’s performance with a co-op coordinator by phone.* The phone/video call check-in will typically be scheduled through the student, and they will work with you and the Co-op Program to schedule a mutually convenient time for the meeting.
+- Phone/Video Call Check-in – if your student is new to your company or is returning to your company after completing an academic term(s), you will likely be asked to discuss the student’s performance with a co-op career advisor by phone.* The phone/video call check-in will typically be scheduled through the student, and they will work with you and the Co-op Program to schedule a mutually convenient time for the meeting.
 If you have multiple students under your supervision, we may contact you directly to schedule the check-in.
 Conversations with the supervisor are via phone call by default, but if you prefer a video call via Zoom or MS Teams, please let your student know when they are booking their check-in.